DiviProject/docs/source/index.html.md

 * Discourages holding massive numbers of masternodes by single entities.
 * Gamifies proof of stake in a way that appeals to many demographics, who will want to save their DIVI to reach the next tier.

-More information about Divi’s Masternodes: https://medium.com/diviproject/divi-masternodes-explained-f1fe24d8dab5
+More information about Divi’s Masternodes: [More on Masternodes](https://medium.com/diviproject/divi-masternodes-explained-f1fe24d8dab5)

 ### Lottery Blocks